mcncl/gotyper/README.md

   -f, --format           Format the output code according to Go standards. (default: true) -d, --debug            Enable debug logging.
   -v, --version          Show version information.
+  -I, --interactive      Run in interactive mode, allowing direct JSON input with Ctrl+D to process.
 ```

+### Interactive Mode

+The interactive mode allows you to quickly convert JSON to Go structs without creating temporary files:

+1. Run `gotyper` with no arguments (or with the `-I` flag)
+2. Paste your JSON data at the prompt
+3. Press Ctrl+D (Unix/Mac) or Ctrl+Z followed by Enter (Windows) to signal the end of input
+4. The generated Go structs will be displayed immediately

 ## Examples